 Coast Guard, DHS.

-The Coast Guard is proposing to establish a recurring special local regulation for certain waters of Kailua Bay, Hawaii.
-This action is necessary to provide for the safety of life on these navigable waters located at Kailua-Kona, HI, during the swim portion of the Ironman World Championship Triathlon and practice swim held on consecutive Saturdays annually in October.
-This proposed rulemaking would prohibit persons and vessels from being in the regulated area each day of the event unless authorized by the Captain of the Port Honolulu.
-We invite your comments on this proposed rulemaking.
+The Coast Guard is establishing a recurring special local regulation for certain waters of Kailua Bay, Hawaii.
+This action is necessary to provide for the safety of life on these navigable waters located at Kailua-Kona, HI, during the swim portion of the Ironman World Championship Triathlon and practice swim held on consecutive weekends annually in October.
+On both days, the swim events are held from 3:45 a.m. to 11 a.m.
+This rulemaking prohibits persons and vessels from being in the regulated area each day of the event unless authorized by the Captain of the Port Honolulu.

 Start Further Info